Hornbill-Docs/esp-user-guide/esp-user-guide/my-activities/overview.md

 # My Activities
 Activities are your to-do list.
-These can be created manually from your activities views, from entity views in installed line-of-business applications, and created automatically by workflow in a business process.
+These can be created manually from your activities views, from entity views in installed line-of-business applications and created automatically by the workflow in a business process.

 Activities can be viewed and completed in many different locations.